The Revolution of Manual Testing in the AI Era

 prompt.md

-Express thoughts conversationally with one idea per line:
+Express thoughts conversationally, one idea per line:

 You are a professional tester needing to test Microsoft Graph API documentation.